Chapter 51: "Stir-fried Snails"

 In the blink of an eye, summer has arrived again.
 Every evening, beer, skewers, and crayfish stalls can be seen on the streets, and the lively voices make this bustling world even more vibrant.
 When I was young, I also enjoyed this liveliness, but among the dazzling array of food, the only thing I would rather turn away from was snails.

-In the northern region where I grew up, snails were a rare delicacy.
+In the northern region where I grew up, snails were a rare sight.
 People in my hometown commonly referred to them as "luosi," because their spiral hard shells resembled the shape of screws, hence the name.
 However, this has nothing to do with the well-known snail noodles today.
-If we must trace the historical origins, it could be related, but that is not the focus of this article.
+If one were to trace the historical origins, it could be linked, but that is not the focus of this article.

 Stir-fried snails need to be cooked with plenty of oil, salt, and spice to taste good.
 Scallions, ginger, garlic, and cooking wine should also be added generously.
-The common method in my hometown is to first sauté the scallions, ginger, and garlic in hot oil until fragrant, then add doubanjiang (fermented bean paste) to stir-fry until aromatic.
-After that, the prepared snails are added to the pot along with cooking wine and quickly stir-fried a few times, followed by adding salt, soy sauce, and other seasonings to continue stir-frying.
+The common method in my hometown is to first sauté the scallions, ginger, and garlic in hot oil until fragrant, then add doubanjiang (fermented bean paste) to stir-fry until aromatic, and then quickly toss in the prepared snails with cooking wine.
+After a few quick stirs, salt, soy sauce, and other seasonings are added to continue stir-frying.
 Once the snails are colored, water is added to simmer for ten minutes to allow them to absorb the flavors.
 If you prefer it spicier, you can add some chili during the simmering process.
 Once the sauce has almost evaporated, turn up the heat and stir-fry a few more times before serving.

 Those who are particular will sprinkle some chopped cilantro just before serving or right after serving, making it look more appetizing.

 Freshly cooked stir-fried snails are fresh, fragrant, spicy, and hot, making them perfect for adults to enjoy with drinks.
-Such a rare delicacy, of course, is also loved by us kids.
+This rare delicacy, which is not often seen, is naturally loved by us kids as well.
 Whenever this happens, you would see a group of little kids each holding a sewing needle, eating with their hands covered in sauce.

-We would first use the needle to poke away the covering at the top of the snail shell, then insert the needle into the soft snail meat, pulling it out to eat.
+We would first use the needle to poke away the covering at the top of the snail that blocks the opening, then insert the needle into the soft snail meat, pulling it out to eat.
 If the snail meat is slightly white in the middle, it means it is not cooked, and that snail cannot be eaten.
 I remember someone taught me that when eating snails, if the meat feels firm, it means it was still alive when it went into the pot; if the meat is very loose, it means it is dead.
-My two cousins and I once competed to see who could suck the snail meat out without using a needle, just with our mouths.
-Later, we were stopped by the adults because it was easy to suck in the tail as well, which contains the snail's waste and unborn baby snails, and cannot be eaten.
+My two cousins and I once had a competition to see who could suck the snail meat out without using a needle, just with our mouths.
+Later, we were stopped by the adults because it was easy to accidentally suck in the tail, which contains the snail's waste and unborn baby snails, and cannot be eaten.
 Moreover, if you suck too hard and pull the snail meat into your throat, it would be even more troublesome.
 As for who suggested the competition first?
 Naturally, the blame fell on me for that malicious idea.

 I remember one time, my two cousins and I shared a bowl of stir-fried snails.
 It must have been a family gathering that day, with the adults sitting around the TV drinking tea, eating sunflower seeds, and chatting.
 My mother specially cooked the snails that she had raised for a long time and was reluctant to eat for my cousins.
-She called it helping me take care of my younger brothers.
+She called it helping me take care of my brothers.
 Excited, I reached for the snails several times, but my little cousin from my uncle's family would always push my hand away, blocking me with one hand while searching for bigger snails with the other.
 Later, when my little cousin got impatient, he used the needle in his hand to poke at my hand.
 I screamed and complained to my mother.
-She dismissively said it was no big deal, that I was making a fuss, and that as an older sister, I should let my younger brothers have some.
-She told me to take care of my younger brothers, and since the adults had gathered so rarely, I should not be unreasonable.
-Her words were filled with disdain, as if to say, "You should be grateful; if it weren't for your younger brothers, would you even get to eat such a rare delicacy?
+She dismissively said it was no big deal, that I was making a fuss, and that as the older sister, I should let my younger brothers have some.
+She told me to take care of my brothers, and since the adults rarely gathered, I should not be unreasonable, her words filled with disdain, as if to say, "You should be grateful; if it weren't for your brothers, would you even get to eat this rare delicacy?
 Don't be ungrateful!"
-My little cousin seemed to understand my mother's meaning, and his face showed an even prouder expression, making his hands that were picking snails appear even more nimble.
-Since then, I have never touched stir-fried snails at my parents' house again.
+My little cousin seemed to understand my mother's meaning, and his face showed an even prouder expression, his hands picking snails more skillfully.
+Since then, I never touched stir-fried snails at my parents' house again.

 It seems to always be like this.
 They break my things, and my mother blames me for not putting them away properly; they take my things, and my mother says the older sister should let the younger brother have them.
 If I don't do this, it would be seen as not being a proper young lady, or as being ungrateful and poorly raised.
-In my mother's eyes, this is something that must be accepted as punishment.
+In my mother's eyes, this is absolutely punishable.

 My grandmother often said I was "lacking in appetite," which is why I was the weakest in the family.